greg-js/arch-wiki-md-repo/wiki/_content/english/PCI passthrough via OVMF.md

 ...
 ```

-### Dropped into uefi shell without boot errors

-If you are dropped into a uefi shell and do not have any "boot failed" errors you may have an invalid uefi boot media.
-Try using an alternative linux/windows uefi boot media to determine if you have an invalid media.

 ### Unexpected crashes related to CPU exceptions

 In some cases, kvm may react strangely to certain CPU operations, such as GeForce Experience complaining about an unsupported CPU being present or some game crashing for unknown reasons.
 A number of those issues can be solved by passing the `ignore_msrs=1` option to the KVM module, which will ignore unimplemented MSRs instead of returning an error value.